Literacy and English

 - Past and Present: The focus for this topic is toys through the ages.

-- Food: We look at the five food groups, where our food comes from and have an emphasis on healthy eating and.
-During this topic, we also look at teeth and good dental hygiene.
+- Food: Pupils look at the five food groups and where their food comes from with an emphasis on healthy eating.
+During this topic, pupils also look at teeth and good dental hygiene.

-- Mapping: We look at Scotland and learn to recognise The British Isles and find them on a map of the world.
-Using the Katie Morag stories as a stimulus, we compare and contrast life on an island to city life.
+- Mapping: Pupils look at Scotland and learn to recognise and find the British Isles on a map of the world.
+Using the Katie Morag stories as a stimulus, they compare and contrast life on an island to city life.